MingSun-Tse/Caffe_IncReg/README.md

     - (We have set up an experiment folder in `compression_experiments/lenet5`, where there are three files: `train.sh, solver.prototxt, train_val.prototxt`.
 There are some path settings in them and pruning configs in `solver.prototxt`, where we have done that for you, but you are free to change them.)
     - In your caffe root path, run `nohup  sh  compression_experiments/lenet5/train.sh  <gpu_id>  >  /dev/null  &`, then you are all set!
 Check your log at `compression_experiments/lenet5/weights`.

-For vgg16, resnet50, and inceptionv3, we also provided their experiment folders in `compression_experiments`, check them out and have a try!
+For vgg16, resnet50, we also provided their experiment folders in `compression_experiments`, check them out and have a try!

 ## Check the log
 There are two logs generated during pruning: `log_<TimeID>_acc.txt` and `log_<TimeID>_prune.txt`.
 The former saves the logs printed by the original Caffe; the latter saves the logs printed by our added codes.